google/xls/docs_src/ir_semantics.md

 Raises an error at software run-time (DSLX/IR interpretation, JIT execution, RTL simulation) if the given condition evaluates to false.
 The operation takes a literal string attribute which is included in the error message.
+This is a software-only operation and has no representation in the generated hardware.
+Tokens are used to connect the operation to the graph and order with respect to other side-effecting operations.

 ```
 result = assert(tkn, condition, message=<string>)